...an interesting development with the situation in burma.

 so i've been in bristol, tn now for about two months now (time flies) and i have been seeking the Lord's guidance about where to invest myself outside of the campus of king college. as i have mentioned in a previous post, i have quite a bit of worship leading experience by now and was hoping to find something along those lines; God led me to just that.

-this ministry, started by matt chambers, has grown such that they are now holding several meetings a week in various coffee shops around the area, one being in bristol. i met matt about a month ago at a dinner he and his wife hosted for the res. life staff at king. we talked for awhile and he invited me to help out with 'journey' for the coming semester. this last sunday was the first small meeting and it was fantastic. very intimate, very worshipful; i felt so blessed to meet with God with those people. i got to 'lead' worship, in as much as one could call it leading. there was no technology, no lyrics to follow; just a guitar and everyone singing and praying and seeking the Lord together.
+for the past couple of years, bristol and the surrounding areas has played host to a college and young adult ministry called 'journey.' this ministry, started by matt chambers, has grown such that they are now holding several meetings a week in various coffee shops around the area, one being in bristol. i met matt about a month ago at a dinner he and his wife hosted for the res. life staff at king. we talked for awhile and he invited me to help out with 'journey' for the coming semester. this last sunday was the first small meeting and it was fantastic. very intimate, very worshipful; i felt so blessed to meet with God with those people. i got to 'lead' worship, in as much as one could call it leading. there was no technology, no lyrics to follow; just a guitar and everyone singing and praying and seeking the Lord together.
 God has big things planned for this area and it is my constant prayer that i can play a part.

 check out the link to 'journey' to the right to find out more!